TL;DR

 Three structural advantages:

 1. Domain configuration.
 A skill embeds the professional context - your firm's clause library, your company's brand guidelines, your team's code conventions.
 You configure it once and it applies that context on every run.
-Generic prompting requires you to re-explain the context every session.
+Generic prompting requires you to re-explain the context every session, which is why most teams end up curating a prompt library just to keep the boilerplate paste-able.

 2. Multi-step workflow.
 Skills chain multiple operations.
 A contract review reads the document, extracts clauses, compares to templates, and generates a memo.
 Each step feeds the next.
 In a chat, you would need to prompt each step separately and manually pipe the output forward.